microsoft/fluentui/rfcs/react-components/convergence/slot-children-render-function.md

 By our [documentation](https://react.fluentui.dev/?path=/docs/concepts-developer-customizing-components-with-slots--page#replacing-the-entire-slot):

-When you pass content or props to a slot, the component renders the content within a component or element based on the slot type.
+> When you pass content or props to a slot, the component renders the content within a component or element based on the slot type.
-If you need to replace the slot's entire content, including the containing element, pass a render function as the children.
+> If you need to replace the slot's entire content, including the containing element, pass a render function as the children.

-This is an escape hatch in the slots API, so prefer the other techniques whenever possible.
+> This is an escape hatch in the slots API, so prefer the other techniques whenever possible.
-If you replace the entire slot, very accessibility, layout, and styling still work properly.
+> If you replace the entire slot, accessibility, layout, and styling still work properly.

-By passing `renderBigLetterIcon` as the `children`, the `span` that normally contains the icon is replaced with an `b` (bold).
+> By passing `renderBigLetterIcon` as the `children`, the `span` that normally contains the icon is replaced with an `b` (bold).

 ```tsx
 const renderBigLetterIcon (Component, props) => {